ajan890/imaris_surface_parser/README.md

 ## Dependencies
 * argparse, multiprocessing, numpy, open3d, pathlib, scipy, shutil, tqdm, tifffile

 All of these can be found via the Package Installer for Python (pip).
-Use of a package installer, such as Conda, is highly recommended.
+Use of an environment manager, such as Conda, is highly recommended.
 ```
 pip install argparse multiprocessing numpy open3d pathlib scipy pytest-shutil tqdm tifffile
 ```